 The pilot said he couldnt remember that day, she lamented.
 I remember everything.

 While mourning her husbands death and undergoing nearly two dozen surgeries, Dixon won an $11 million judgment against the pilot, Rob Crist, and Tri-Valley Helicopters.
-The
+The judge also found the city of Livermore liable as part of a separate $6.

 However, Tri-Valley Helicopters had merely $1 million in insurance coverage.
 When all was said and done, Dixon saw little of what was awarded to her.
 Now the $41,000 that AIG Aviation is requesting will make her broke and could send her packing.